michaelvillar/iTunesPreviewPlayer/README.md

 Support
 -------

-<audio> is used to play AAC files gathered from the iTunes API.
+&lt;audio&gt; is used to play AAC files gathered from the iTunes API.

 A Flash audio player should be used for browsers not supporting AAC files.